vpaeder/pynifpga/README.md

 Python wrapper for the National Instruments FPGA C interface.

-This wrapper is based on boost-python and is tested to run on Windows 7 with NI-SCOPE 4.1.
+This wrapper is based on boost-python and is tested to run on Windows 7 with the NI-FPGA C API v14.0.
 I used Microsoft Visual Studio Express 2013 to compile (project files included).

-The wrapper is made to wrap as closely as possible the functions provided by the NI-FPGA C interface.
+The wrapper is made to wrap as closely as possible the functions provided by the NI-FPGA C API.
 The project is made of a C-to-C++ stage followed by a C++-to-Python stage (I find it more readable in this way).

 Architecture
 ============